stracquadaniolab/pygna/docs/tutorial.rst

 PyGNA implements a generic interface to filter any CSV file.
-Filters are applied s the values in the filter_column (for example pvalue) and cutting using the alternative and threshold parameters to specify what the filter should be.
+Filters are applied to the values in the filter_column (for example pvalue) and the cut is performed using the alternative parameter.
+The threshold parameters are used to specify what the filter should be used.
 Bare in mind the filter is supposed to be applied to **numerical values**.
-The output gmt will have the gene-names in the <name_column>
+The output GMT will have the gene-names in the <name_column>

 .. code-block:: bash